slideflow/slideflow/README.md

 P.train('category1', params=params)
 ```

-Please see the documentation at [slideflow.dev](https://www.slideflow.dev/).
+For complete documentation of all pipeline functions and example tutorials, please see the documentation at [slideflow.dev](https://www.slideflow.dev/).